-Dr. Matthew Norcia, Executive Medical Director for the Master of Science in Anesthesiology program, presented a proposal to change the name of the program from a Master of Science in the field of Anesthesiology (MS) to the Master of Science in Anesthesia (MSA).
+Dr. Matthew Norcia, Executive Medical Director for the Master of Science in Anesthesiology program, presented a proposal to change the name of the program from the MS in Anesthesiology (MS) to the Master of Science in Anesthesia (MSA).
 The program trains anesthesiologist assistants and the name change would more accurately describe the specialized degree program.
 Because of the unique nature of the degree and the fact that CWRU trains students in Ohio, Texas and Washington D.C., marketing is extremely important.
 The name change will strengthen the position of the program in the marketplace.
+The Executive Committee voted to include the proposal for the name change on the agenda for the Faculty Senate meeting.
+Attachment